wsarachai/DII-OOP-java/lessons-contents/lesson01/exercise02.md

      - numberOfPages: 300

-3. The program will print the information to output as shown below:
+3. Run the code and the program will print the information to output as shown below:
 ```
 > Task :app:run
 The title of the book is Milkman: A Novel